The first question you might have about how to start a blog is the difference between a website and a blog?

 Without a doubt, Blogger is the most popular blogging platform for new bloggers.

 You won’t need to start on a long learning curve.
-Blogger is easy to set up and to create a blog.
+Blogger is easy to set up and to create free blogs in minutes.

 Follow the step-by-step guide, and you will begin by setting your free domain name.

 Then you can select from the free themes available to make your blog look just how you want.
 You can tweak your theme to personalise it even more.